|

 come to Jerusalem for it.
 (Deut 16:16) Bethlehem was like a suburb of

 Jerusalem, only a few miles away.
-So it would have been packed with people
+So Bethlehem would have been packed with people

 staying there.
 Add that amount to the displaced people from the census and

-it's no wonder that the place was packed with people.
+it's no wonder that Bethlehem was packed with people.
 As a side note about

 the trip from Nazareth to Bethlehem, there is no mention of a donkey used

-3) The Greek word (kataluma) that is usually translated as "inn" in English
+4) The Greek word (kataluma) that is often translated as "inn" in English

 is probably not properly translated.
 The only other situation that it is